ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

 ### Specifying Viewer Init Params
-1. In the Viewer, you need to create initialization parameters in a hash:
+1. In the Viewer, you need to create initialization parameters in an object:

    ```javascript
    var initParams = {